Do you need a Spring cleaning guide to keep you on track? (I do.)

-I’ve got some tips on how to tackle some of the nastiest of chores and a checklist so you won’t forget (me included) some of the more important items to take care of to maintain your home.
+I’ve got some tips on how to tackle the nastiest of chores, plus a checklist — so you won’t forget some of the more important items to take care of to maintain your home.

 I must admit that I’ve already begun to clean out the garage.
 I’d be willing to bet that a lot of folks reading this are already in high (spring cleaning) gear.
 We all could use some help to get the job done right and get it over with.

-That’s the way I feel about it so who better to turn to than Good Housekeeping to keep me on track.
-They are experts and I’d like to share some of what I’ve found.
+That’s the way I feel about it, so who better to turn to than Good Housekeeping to keep me on track?
+They are experts and I’d like to share some of what I’ve learned.